ShivamShrirao/deep_Q_learning_from_scratch/README.md

 Learning to play games using just the visual input.

+Implemented it from understanding of [research paper](https://arxiv.org/pdf/1312.5602.pdf) and network is in my own library. https://github.com/ShivamShrirao/dnn_from_scratch .

+Using OpenAI gym as game environment.

 ## Results after overnight training on Colab.
 Breakout                        |     Pong
 :------------------------------:|:-------------------------------: